 Mana Pool III

-Gain an 8 point Mind buffer, or raise your existing Mind buffer by 8 points.
+Gain an 8 point Mind buffer, or increase your existing Mind buffer by 8 points.
+This advance can be taken multiple times.

-Gain an 8 point Brawn buffer, or raise your existing Brawn buffer by 8 points.
+Gain an 8 point Brawn buffer, or increase your existing Brawn buffer by 8 points.
+This advance can be taken multiple times.

 Appendix B - Character & Tracking Sheets